dunarel/dunphd-thesis/Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/README.md

 These scripts are used to generate, submit and schedule parallel jobs on the Calcul Quebec MP2 cluster.

 - When enlarging our study to the Partial Horizontal Gene Transfer, we faced an increased number of windows, in the thousands.
-We therefore developed our own task scheduler, to take better advantage of the "qsub" standard submission system and reduce the number of concurrent jobs.
+We therefore developed our own task scheduler, to take better advantage of the __qsub__ standard submission system and reduce the number of concurrent jobs.

 These are composed of:
  [hgt/raxml/exec/sched-jobs-hgt-raxml.rb](hgt/raxml/exec/sched-jobs-hgt-raxml.rb) which schedules tasks.